TippedBucket/Custom_quad_copter/README.md

 - **Custom PCB**: See repository files for the CAD
 - **GPS and RF receiver/transmitter**: For return to home functionality and transmitting onboard tellmetry
 - **Zenre Diode**: This is to protect the Teensy from positive overvoltage and make sure no more than 2.4V are sent to the Teensy during flight
-- **Diode**: This is to protect the Teensy for if the battery is connected backwards
+- **Diode**: This is to protect the Teensy in case the battery is connected backwards

 # COMPLETED STEPS
 *Note, this project is incredibly complex and will have individual nuances based on the parts you buy and how low-level you go.
 For example, I wanted to try and create my flight controller from scratch because I wanted to understand how all these electrical and physical systems interact with one another to make my drone fly, rather than just build the drone.